noisyboiler/wampy/README.md

 # wampy

-## An experimental (and incomplete) WAMP Implementation.
+## A Python WAMP Implementation.

+The WAMP protocol connects Clients via RPC or Pub/Sub over a Router.

+A Client is some kind of application that __calls__ or __subscribes__ to another Client, else provides something for others to call or subscribe to.
+These are "Roles" that are performed by a Client, and they are referred to as *Caller*, *Callee*, *Publisher* and *Subscriber*.

-The WAMP protocol connects Clients over RPC or pub/sub via a Router.
-A Client is some kind of application, maybe a *Caller*, maybe a *Callee*, else a *Publisher* or a *Subscriber*.
-A *Router* is another type of application - a message broker - and highly likely to be Crossbar.
+A Router is another type of application - a message broker - that is either a *Broker* or a *Dealer* &

+and highly likely to be Crossbar.

 Whatever application you're dealing with, WAMP refers to these as a __Peer__.

+As a Client you don't need

 With __wampy__ you can create Peers to implement WAMP roles: Callee, Caller, Publisher, Subscriber, Broker and Dealer.